Promptuarium Iconum Insigniorum: Iconographic bases and authorship

 The remaining portraits in the book were derived from a diverse array of source materials.
 Rouillé and the engraver responsible drew upon paintings, earlier published portrait books, as well as select numismatic, sigillographic, and intaglio collections available to them.
 Their interpretation of numismatic imagery led to several documented errors.
-For example, they based the portrait of Alexander the Great on the obverse of a Macedonian gold stater depicting the goddess Athena, mistakenly identifying her depiction as that of the Macedonian ruler.
-Another misattribution involved identifying Rhodian silver didrachms as the thirty pieces of silver given to Judas Iscariot for his betrayal of Christ, (Note: According to an account in the Gospel of Matthew 26:15 in the New Testament.) reflecting a widespread medieval belief.
+For example, they based the portrait of Alexander the Great on the obverse of a Macedonian gold stater depicting the goddess Athena, mistakenly identifying her depiction as that of Alexander.
+Another misattribution involved identifying Rhodian silver didrachms as the thirty pieces of silver given to Judas Iscariot for his betrayal of Christ, (Note: According to an account in the Gospel of Matthew 26:15 in the New Testament.) in line with a widespread medieval belief.
 Conversely, Rouillé and the engraver accurately employed numismatic imagery for the portrayals of Demetrius I Poliorcetes and Mithridates VI Eupator.
 The portraits of French monarchs were reproduced from two sources: Les Anciennes et modernes genealogies des Roys de France ('The ancient and modern genealogies of the Kings of France'), a 1528 work by French poet and historian Jean Bouchet, and Epitome gestorum LVIII regum Franciae ('Epitome of the deeds of the 58 kings of France'), published in 1546 by Lyonnais bookseller Balthazar Arnoullet.
 Most of the early Caesars' portraits were sourced from Imperatorum et Caesarum vitae ('Lives of Emperors and Caesars'), a 1534 work by German historian Johannes Huttich.

 The portrait engraver is unnamed in the text.
 In the 19th century, Lyonnais bibliographer and jurist Henri-Louis Baudrier attributed the engravings to Georges Reverdy, noting the technical excellence of their execution.
 At the time of the book's creation, Reverdy worked in Lyon and had established a reputation comparable to that of Hans Holbein the Younger.
 Some of the engravings appear to have been either modeled after or created in collaboration with the Dutch painter Corneille de Lyon, as evidenced by stylistic similarities in certain contemporary portraits, such as that of Margaret of Valois, Duchess of Berry.
 The authorship of the book's textual content remains debated.
 Rouillé did not explicitly claim authorship, and the dedication to Margaret of Valois in the first French edition bears only the initials "G.R.", which could refer to either Rouillé or Reverdy.
 An alternative hypothesis suggests that Charles Fontaine, a 16th-century French poet and translator, either authored or translated into French the textual content from the first Latin edition of Promptuarium Iconum Insigniorum.